Pillar of Marketing

 If you do venture into the video world, focus on quality and relevance over length.
 You can get a DSLR camera and several lenses that will shoot high-quality video for under a thousand dollars, or you can use digital graphics and screenshots to make slideshows into video content.
 As long as the video is relevant to your followers’ interests, it’s worth pursuing.

-Just a couple of things to keep in mind: lots of people watch video on the go or in contexts where they can’t hear them, so subtitles or clear graphics are important.
+Just a couple of things to keep in mind: lots of people watch videos on the go or in contexts where they can’t hear them, so subtitles or clear graphics are important.
 It’s also a good idea to upload videos directly to the platform you’re using, like Facebook or Twitter — natively hosted videos have 62% better engagement than YouTube links.

 A Few Guidelines For Social Ads